iMorphiy/Digital-electronic-1/Semestral/README.md

 ![TEST_ADDER8BIT](IMG/TEST_ADDER8BIT.png)
 #### Test of final ALU
 ![TEST_ALU](IMG/TEST_ALU.png)

+## SUMARY

+  > - The project contains many components and is huge by our standards.
+  > - Functionality has not been verified, I'm sure there are bugs that I missed and that would then be debugged to the desk.
+  > - It is NOT standard to use sequential reading of values for ALU (ALU is a typical combinational logic)
+  > - The use of a sequential adder can limit us, a longer time is needed to perform the whole calculation.
+  > - I wanted to check the functionality on my ALTERA desk, but I'm absolutely tired (Maybe I'll try in a few days later)

 ## SIMULATIONS WITCH LOOKS NICE BUT CAN NOT BE COMPILED (build for Isim is different to desk)